jmoenig/Snap/DEVLOG.md

 * threads, objects: include blocks code when customizing primitives
 * threads: return the alternative blocks code when querying the definition of a non-customized primitive
 * gui, objects: refactored "blocks all the way"
+* gui, objects: only bootstrap primitives that aren't already customized

 ### 2024-05-27
 * blocks: fixed a rendering situation glitch for live rings